-The Request Key Timeout Notification API is defined as follows:
+The Request Key Timeout Notification API shall be defined as follows:

 params: A JSON object including a key named msgType with the value "requestKeyTimeout".
-The params object also includes a timeout array that identifies each key that is nearing timeout along with the number of seconds until timeout occurs. params JSON Schema:
+The params object also includes a timeout array that identifies each key that is nearing timeout along with the number of seconds until timeout occurs.